The following FAQs are related to this funding opportunity - https://grants.nih.gov/grants/guide/notice-files/NOT-DA-19-003.html

 Q: Is a supplement application focused on drugs or outcomes other than opioids eligible for a supplement?

-A: This supplement FOA is to propose research focused on prevention of opioid misuse and opioid use disorder (OUD).
+A: This supplement funding opportunity is to propose research focused on prevention of opioid misuse and opioid use disorder (OUD).
 Opioid or opioid-related outcomes must be a primary focus for the supplement research.

 Q: Is research focused on an opioid treatment or a population already diagnosed with opioid use disorder eligible?

-A: No. The focus of this FOA is on the developing and testing of preventive interventions for individuals who are not already diagnosed with OUD.
+A: No. The focus of this funding opportunity is on the developing and testing of preventive interventions for individuals who are not already diagnosed with OUD.

 Q: Is research conducted at foreign sites eligible?